Oceanshy12-YANG/Efficient-Image-Restoration-through-Low-Rank-Adaptation-and-Stable-Diffusion-XL/README.md

 ## Dataset
 Large-scale CelebFaces Attributes (CelebA) Dataset, CelebFaces Attributes Dataset (CelebA) is a large-scale face attributes dataset with more than 200K celebrity images, each with 40 attribute annotations.
 We use 1300 of them as the dataset for face training.
+Dataset download link: [Google drive] [Baidu drive]

 ## Pipline

 ![pip一条线](https://github.com/user-attachments/assets/1d386e0c-c3ee-4929-9910-a529ef34ebae)